 - Take part in induction sessions to familiarise themselves with the local Public Sector including visiting a fire station and learning about how the local council supports the community

 - Attend training workshops in a range of areas including emergency first aid and conflict management

-As a result of the programme and inclusive one-to-one dedicated mentoring sessions, participants are helped in finding work or gaining further qualifications to improve their future professional and economic prospects.
+As a result of the programme and inclusive one-to-one dedicated mentoring sessions, we’re helping members of the BAMER communities in and around Coventry to in find work and gaining further qualifications to improve their future professional and economic prospects.

 For single mothers such as Kesandu* who had arrived in the UK to escape family abuse but was abandoned by her partner 10 years later, the opportunities provided by CRMC have been invaluable.
 With two children, no paternal support and struggling with depression, Kesandu was supported by CRMC with her accommodation and visa problems and later became a volunteer at the centre before being granted leave to remain.